 - Interactive learning sessions include lectures and working in small groups: Instructors will give lectures focusing on the theoretical concepts complemented by practical aspects.
 Working together on mini-problems and resolving case studies offers great opportunities to enhance the learning experience and to foster collaboration among participants.

-- The limited number of participants: A small group of participants not only ensures an effective learning environment but also encourages open discussion between the course directors and participants and grants participants many opportunities for networking
+- The limited number of executive participants: A small group of participants not only ensures an effective learning environment but also encourages open discussion between the course directors and participants and grants participants many opportunities for networking

 - The online platform organizes training activities and consists of distinguished course material

 Registration is open to all professional from the energy sector.
 The training is designed for experienced managers and targets professionals from energy companies and representatives from National and European Regulatory Authorities, but also academics and researchers.

 No specific academic background is required although the knowledge of engineering or economics is highly recommended.
 The training is given in English.

 - Course attendance

 - Access to the accompanied online platform during the course

 - 2 nights accommodation at a hotel in the Florence city center